gravity-ui/uikit/src/components/Alert/README.md

 ## Alert title

-`title` - title of an alert.
-Override if by Alert.Title component.
+`title` - the title of the alert.
+It has a lower priority than Alert.Title.

 <!--LANDING_BLOCK
 <ExampleBlock